DeSales’ students are immersed in character, forged in experience, and prepared for success.

 How to Make the Internship Go Smoothly

-Written Learning Contract: DeSales University requires the student to write a Learning Contract in cooperation with an Employer Supervisor and a Faculty Supervisor.
+Written Learning Contract: DeSales University requires the student to write a Learning Contract with an Employer Supervisor and a Faculty Supervisor.
 This will allow the three individuals to reach an agreement on the structure/substance of the internship and the performance criteria.
 Be specific about what results you expect from the intern.

 High Expectations: The greatest benefit is to treat your student as you do your professional employees.